JOSH LUKE DAVIS

 Hello!

-With a background in biology, I’ve spent time living on a boat on the Amazon River studying frogs and a year living in a tent in the African rainforest habituating a troop of wild gorillas (and running away from plenty of elephants).
+With a background in biology, I’ve spent time living on a boat on the Amazon River studying frogs and a year living in a tent in the African rainforest habituating a troop of wild gorillas (and running away from elephants).

-But for the past decade I’ve been working as a science journalist and writer.
+But for the past decade I’ve been working as a science journalist and editor.
 This has taken me from rewilding projects in the English countryside to dinosaur digs in South Africa, as I report on the amazing science that is helping us better understand and protect the natural world.

-Whilst at the Museum I’ve also co-developed and led its first-ever LGBTQ+ Natural History tour, turned this into an award-nominated YouTube series and wrote it up into a book!
+Whilst working at the Natural History Museum, London, I also co-developed and led its first-ever LGBTQ+ Natural History tour, turned it into an award-nominated YouTube series and wrote it up into a book!
 That’s a lot of queer wildlife.

 I also really like birding, enjoy embroidery and make the odd bit of ceramics.
-A true Renaissance man.
-Maybe.

 If you want to chat about writing 📝 talking 📣 or presenting 🎥 then drop me a message here.